zosma-ai/zosma-llama2-worker/README.md

 # zosma-llama2-worker

 Docker container for LLaMA 2 inference engine and a REST API wrapper.
 The docker image does not contain the model.
-It can load the model form mounted volume.
+The container can load the model from  a mounted volume.

 REST API wrapper is based on the following inference sample code form the llama-recipes:
 https://github.com/facebookresearch/llama-recipes/blob/main/inference/inference.py

-## Setup Ubuntu-22.04 Host for Cuda RTX3090 drivers and docker container toolkit
+## Setup Ubuntu-22.04 host for Cuda RTX3090 drivers and docker container toolkit

 https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html